Dynatrace/perform-2022-hotday/advanced cloud platform monitoring_metrics_logs/lab-guide/content/04_fluentd/01_working_with_fluentd/index.md

 In kubernetes the configuration file is stored in a Config Map.
 In our cluster the nginx config map is called: `nginx-config`

-To add extra information in the nginx log files add struture the logs by adding extra metadata :
+To add extra information in the nginx log files add structure the logs by adding extra metadata :
 * service name
 * namespace of the ingress
 * name of the ingress